Nikon D700 vs Olympus TG-5

 - More modern: Reflects 8 years and 10 months of technical progress since the D700 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D700 emerges as the winner of the contest (13 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D700 comes out slightly ahead of the TG-5 (13 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D700 and the Olympus TG-5 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.